abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

   * Se-d.in: Default version ??? with 3d in valence.
 Not recommended for GW

-  * Se-spd.in: Se-spd-high has good logders but it's hard)
+  * Se-spd-high.in: Se-spd-high has good logders but it's hard)
     TODO: model core-charge too localized

 ## Br